 - Gifting or estate settlement: If transfer ownership, need to record and understand value of gift or upon transfer at death

 - Financial reporting: Need value to record on GAAP financials

 - Compensation: Value of stock options, warrants, or ESOP

 - Litigation/contract disputes: For example, value of lost profits

 - Planning: Help shareholders understand value for transition planning

 It’s important to know exactly what your brewery is worth.
 Like the creation of a great tasting beer, the valuation and sale of a brewery requires the right tools and knowledge.

 Our valuation specialists at Wipfli have that knowledge to help you.
-Visit our web page to learn more.
+Learn more about our business valuation services today.